camunda-community-hub/community/SECURITY.md

 * Make use of open source tools such as Snyk, Trivy, JFrog X-Ray, and more to help ensure your Maven dependencies are up-to-date.
 * Perform regression tests
 * Make regression tests and dependency management a part of your CI/CD workflow
-* Using Dependabot and Renovate for dependency management:
+* Using Dependabot and Renovate for dependency management

+### Dependabot

-Repositories in the Camunda Community Hub have the automated dependency tool dependabot installed at the Organizational level.
+Repositories in the Camunda Community Hub have the automated dependency tool Dependabot installed at the Organizational level.

 Dependabot is integrated with GitHub, and powers GitHub’s automated security update feature introduced in 2019.
 Repository Administrators can interact with Dependabot directly from the GitHub UI.
-To enable dependabot security updates, go to your repository’s Settings page, click the Security & Analysis tab, and then click Enable next to `Dependabot security updates.`
+To enable dependabot security updates, go to your repository’s **Settings** page, click the **Security & Analysi**s tab, and then click **Enable** next to `Dependabot security updates`.

 Administrators have the following permissions when accessing security features in GitHub repositories within the Camunda Community Hub: